datanonymous/Android-App-Google-Map-Fragment/README.md

 # Android-Apps
 Java code and xml files for the android app projects I make in my free time!

+I added a title bar and tool bar for settings!

 I added a weather feature using JSON from https://openweathermap.org/current
 ![capture](https://user-images.githubusercontent.com/26337504/29238234-bab4f160-7efe-11e7-949c-b46789e0a8ae.JPG)